Solaman103/SenkozyCosmic/README.md

-I'm sorry is something is abit broken this is my first theme type thing.
+I'm sorry if something is abit broken this is my first theme type thing.